glenreesor/HammerBar/README.md

-# HammerBar - A Windows-Like Taskbar for Macs
+# HammerBar - A Windows-Like Taskbar for MacOS

 HammerBar is a "Spoon" for [HammerSpoon](https://www.hammerspoon.org) that displays a clickable taskbar along the bottom of your screen and includes support for